HominidHazard/Dungeon_Designer/README.md

 This is code for a class that inherits from tkiner's entry class.
 It autocompletes text fields, and is used in the spell lookup function.

+Special Thanks to: Tara for her artistic assistance and Eric, AJ, and "Brain" for there pythonic expertise.